 The Easiest Houseplants to Care For & Keep-Alive

-These lovely succulents are easy keepers, although they’re slightly more finicky than some others on this list because they don’t like the rigidity of schedules.
+These lovely succulents are easy keepers, although they’re slightly more finicky than others on this list because they don’t like the rigidity of schedules.
 Jade Plants require full sun and should be watered when their top layer of soil becomes dry to the touch.
-For the best growth, Jade also requires a fertilizer treatment every six months.
+Jade also requires fertilizer treatment every six months for the best growth.

-Peperomias are regarded as a good beginner plant because they’re adaptable tolerating low light to direct sun exposure in doses and only need to be watered once a week.
+Peperomias are a good beginner plant because they can tolerate low light to direct sun exposure in small doses and only need to be watered once a week.
 They come in a variety of sizes and colors to fit your style.
 As an added benefit, their foliage cleans the air.
 Great news for dog owners!
 Peperomias are non-toxic for dogs!